rleber/bun/doc/readme.md

 The "bun test" command will run a set of software checks on this software.

 _Terminology_
+- We refer to a Honeywell backup store of files as a "hoard".
+Typically, this would be the digital image of a Honeywell backup tape, stored as a binary file somewhere.
+Each tape might contain several files, and the files might be in several formats, including text files, executable files, listing files (printouts), "frozen" archives of files (akin to today's tar archives), or text files compressed using Huffman encoding.
-- We refer to an online collection of Honeywell encoded files as a "repository".
-The repository is a set of files, with one file in the repository for each archive "tape" created from the orignial files.
+- We expect to start from a collection of hoards: we call an online collection of hoards a "repository".
 Use the "bun fetch" command to download a repository to the local network.
-- Once the repository has been downloaded to the local network, we call the collection of undecoded Honeywell files an "archive".
+- Once the repository has been downloaded to the local network, we call the collection of hoards an "archive".
   Each such archive contains one file for each tape from the repository.
 Use the "bun archive" commands to process these files.
 The archive also has an index, which is processed using the "bun archive index" commands.
 - The software understands the concept of a "catalog" within the repository or archive.
 This is a text file